Mawlaz01/social-investment-application/README.md

    ```bash
    nodemon
    ```

+2. Set up WhatsApp connection:
+   - When you start the application, a QR code will be displayed in the terminal.
+   - Open WhatsApp on your phone and navigate to **Settings > Linked Devices**.
+   - Tap on **Link a Device**, then scan the QR code displayed in the terminal using your phone.
+   - Wait for the application to confirm the connection.
+Once successful, it will be ready to send notifications.

-2. Open your browser and navigate to [http://localhost:3000](http://localhost:3000).
+3. Open your browser and navigate to [http://localhost:3000](http://localhost:3000).

 ---